din/simplify_jackets/README.md

 Every jacket must have one mandatory file called `index.html` in jacket's root folder.
 This file contains all information about your jacket: name, author, link to web-site, and some other important properties.
 Also, this file is used to mark-up your jacket and include cascading style sheets and scripts.

-You do not need to include jQuery into your jacket, because it is already included by Simplify.
-You may, however, include other frameworks, if you like or forbid Simplify to include jQuery.
-In this case, your responsibility is to avoid their interference with jQuery.
+You do not need to include jQuery (currently 1.9.1 is included) into your jacket, because it is already included by Simplify.
+You may, however, include other frameworks, if you like, or disallow Simplify to include jQuery.

 Note that `index.html` file must be valid HTML (XHTML, HTML4 or HTML5).